Close Menu

 By combining these two tactics, you can successfully achieve body recomposition.

 Recovery days are an essential part of your weekly training plan.
-Sneaking in extra workouts may seem like it will advance your progress, but it might be the thing that sabotages you.
+Sneaking in extra workouts may seem like it will advance your progress, but it might be what sabotages you.
 Rest days aren’t just about feeling less sore.
 Recovery helps your body build muscle, reduce inflammation and increase your energy levels.

 Besides consuming the right things during recovery, like lean meats, fruits and hydration electrolytes, you must prioritize sleep.
 Sleep is arguably the most important recovery tool we have.
 It supports muscle repair at a cellular level and hormone balance.
-Experts recommend seven to nine hours of sleep, though high-performance athletes might need closer to 10 hours.
+Experts recommend 7 to 9 hours of sleep, though high-performance athletes might need closer to 10 hours.

 Read the full article here